Often readers ask us about what is a blog, and how is it different from a website?

 Due to the growing number of such web pages, several tools started to appear, which made it easier for users to create online journals and personal blogs.
 These tools helped popularize blogging and made the technology accessible to non-technical users.

 In 1999, the popular blogging website Blogger.com was launched, which was later acquired by Google in February 2003.

 The same year, WordPress released its first version as a blogging platform in May 2003.

 Today, WordPress is the world’s most popular blogging platform powering over 41% of all websites on the internet.

 What is The Difference Between Blog and Website?

 Blogs are a type of website.
-The only real difference between a blog and other types of website is that blogs are regularly updated with new content displayed in a reversed chronological order (newer posts first).
+The only real difference between a blog and other types of website is that blogs are updated on a regular basis with new content, which is displayed in reverse chronological order (new blog posts first).